Oil is a must-have component for both car and mower engines to operate as designed, but can you use car oil in lawn mowers? Absolutely yes!

 How Often Should You Change Oil in a Lawn Mower?

-How often you change your mower oil depends on a few aspects, which I will discuss below:
+How often you change lawn mower oil depends on a few aspects, which I will discuss below:

 The first aspect is how often you mow your lawn.
-If you’re in an excessive growing season, you will have to change the Oil more frequently because of extended hours of use per week.
+If you’re in an excessive growing season, you will have to change the oil regularly because of extended hours of use per week.

 Another consideration is your lawn’s condition.
 You will need frequent changes if you have rough terrain with lots of debris and small obstructions, unlike a flat lawn.